-From its long-hood/short-deck proportions and wide stance to retro details like hood scoops, badging and optional stripes, the 2017 Challenger bears an unmistakable family link to the Challengers that scorched boulevards and racetracks back in the day.
-This is a cool-looking car, one that successfully fights the urge to be overly old-fashioned and remains sleek and modern with a timeless appeal and the masculine swagger of an MMA champion.
-And if that swagger isn’t enough you can also get some of the bright colors with the fun names from back in the day, like TorRed, Go Mango and Green Go.
+The Challenger's classic long-hood/short-deck proportions and wide stance grumble performance in every single model, and with their flared fenders and other details, the Hellcat Widebody and SRT Demon shout it outright.
+Details like hood scoops, badging and optional stripes throw in a retro feel.
+It just looks cool, successfully fighting the urge to be overly old-fashioned and remains sleek and modern with a timeless appeal and the masculine swagger of an MMA champion.
+And if that swagger isn’t enough you can also get some of the bright colors with the fun names from back in the day, like IndiGO Blue and Plum Crazy.

-The 2017 Dodge Challenger base SXT model has a V6 engine, Uconnect infotainment with a 5.0-inch touch screen, Bluetooth, a USB and auxiliary input, six speakers, 6-way-power driver's seat, leather-wrapped steering wheel and shift knob, dual-zone automatic climate control, remote start and a host of additional convenience features.
-With 14 different trim levels, there are really 14 different lists for “standard equipment,” and the higher-up models are quite generously appointed.
+The 2018 Dodge Challenger SXT comes with the V6 engine, a Uconnect infotainment system with a 7.0-inch touch screen that includes Apple CarPlay and Android Auto, with Bluetooth, USB and auxiliary inputs, 2-zone automatic climate control, remote start and a host of additional convenience features.
+There are 16 different Challenger models, each with its own list of "standard" equipment, but generally the higher up you go the more stuff you get.
 Hounds-tooth cloth seats are standard on SXT, R/T, R/T Shaker and R/T Scat Pack models.
 An 8-speed automatic transmission is standard on V6 models and optional on V8 models.

 Under the Hood